Notice of availability; request for comments.

 Frederick Licari by telephone at 202-693-8073, TTY 202-693-8064, (these are not toll-free numbers) or by email at DOL_PRA_PUBLIC@dol.gov.

 Start Supplemental Information

-OMB authorization for an ICR cannot be for more than three (3) years without renewal, and the current approval for this control number is scheduled to expire on November 30, 2013.
-The DOL seeks to extend PRA authorization for these information collections for three (3) more years, without any change to existing requirements.
-The DOL also notes that existing information collection requirements submitted to the OMB receive a month-to-month extension while they undergo review.
-For additional substantive information about this ICR, see the related notice published in the Federal Register on July 3, 2013 (78 FR 40195).
+OMB authorization for an ICR cannot be for more than three (3) years without renewal and the current approval for this collection will expire on November 30, 2019.
+The DOL seeks to extend PRA authorization for this information collection for three (3) more years, without any change to existing requirements.
+The DOL notes that existing information collection requirements submitted to the OMB receive a month-to-month extension while they undergo review.
+For additional substantive information about this ICR, reference the 60-day notice published in the Federal Register on September 11, 2019 (84 FR 47971).

 - Enhance the quality, utility, and clarity of the information to be collected; and